geowarin/blog-src/content/post/2019/2019-12-20-docker-compose-reverse-proxy.md

 ## Generating the cerficates

 Here is a shell script that will create `self-signed.crt`, `self-signed.key` and `dhparam.pem`, your self-signed certificates.
-It will also add it to the macOS trustore.
+It will also add it to the macOS trust store.

+This will work immediately with Chrome.
+Firefox has its own store and you will have to manually add the certificate upon the first connection.

 For other platforms, [see here](https://github.com/Busindre/How-to-Add-trusted-root-certificates).
-Firefox has its own store and you will have to manually add the certificate upon the first connection.

  ```shell script
 #!/usr/bin/env bash